 - INTERFERENCE with normal operations of the university.

-- PREVENTION of access to offices, buildings, or other university facilities.
+- OBSTRUCTION of access to offices, buildings, or other university facilities.

 - THREAT of physical harm to persons or damage to university facilities.

-Alert all employees in the area to the situation.
-Shelter-in-place by locking all doors and securing files, documents, and equipment.
+Alert all employees in the area of the situation.
+Stay in place by locking all doors and securing files, documents, and equipment.
 Stand by for further instructions.
-If instructed to do so, cease operations and evacuate.
+If instructed to do so, cease operations and evacuate the area.

-Report potential criminal activity (e.g. theft, rape, assault) and suspicious or threatening behavior by calling 9-911 from campus phones or 911 from cell phones.
-Also contact Campus Safety at 253-535-7911.
-Warn or tell others.
+Report criminal activity (e.g. theft, rape, assault) and suspicious or threatening behavior by calling 7911 from a campus phone, 253-535-7911 from a mobile phone.
+If the incident is life-threatening or occurred off-campus, call 911 first.
+Warn or tell others in the area.

 Note the Following Characteristics of a Suspicious Person